collapsed-stacks/startups/questions/7591/two-or-more-people-share-the-ceoship.md

 - posted by: [Saif Al Falah](https://stackexchange.com/users/1405882/saif-al-falah) on 2015-10-20
 - score: 0

-<p>Yes.
+Yes.
 And for years, Blackberry had two CEOs.
 Both of these CEOs had different focus which didn't overlap.
-Under the original organization, Mike Lazardis oversaw technical functions, while Jim Balsillie oversaw sales/marketing functions.</p>
+Under the original organization, Mike Lazardis oversaw technical functions, while Jim Balsillie oversaw sales/marketing functions.

-<p>Whether this is recommended or not is another matter.</p>
+Whether this is recommended or not is another matter.